A keen photographer, camera collector, classic car enthusiast and award winning web designer.

 I am proud to have been born in Liverpool.
 My early years were spent in the Wirral peninsular, first New Brighton, then Moreton, then Heswall where I lived for 15 years.
 Then I moved to Ruthin in North Wales.
 After I left home, I lived in Chirk, before moving to Leicestershire.
 I then moved back to Ruthin, finally moving to Chester in 1987.

 I have always had an interest in photography thanks to my father who, like many of his generation, could only afford to use photography to record family life by doing his own processing (in the Bathroom).
 I joined Heswall Photographic Society, only shortly after its founding, and started doing my own developing and printing.

-I was accepted for a course in photography at the famous Regent St. Polytechnic School of Photography in London, but was persuaded to take a safer job in industry.
-After working as a Work Study Engineer I joined the family business as Production Manager and later Managing Director.
+I was accepted for a course in photography at the famous Regent St. Polytechnic School of Photography in London, but was persuaded to take a safer job in industry where I did a sponsored sandwich course in Business Studies.
+After working as an Industrial/Work Study Engineer I joined the family business as Production Manager and later Managing Director.
 During this time I created a website (now defunct) which won me ‘Craft Site Of The Year 2001’.
+I also did a course in website design at the Open University (where I had previously done a BA Hons degree in Psychology).
 When this business was eventually sold, I became an Accountant, where I worked first in Recruitment and later in Automotive.
 I am now retired.